Electron Magnetohydrodynamic Turbulence: Universal Features

-{\bf 6.
+{\bf 7.
 Discussion}\\

-One may view the energy dissipation rate $\eps$ to be the order parameter {\it \'{a} la} Landau \cite{Lan} for the EMHD turbulence problem because it appears to indicate the degree of broken symmetry and exhibits fluctuations in the presence of spatial intermittency.\footnote{This perspective therefore allows (Shivamoggi \cite{Shi}) the Kolmogorov type inertial range theory described in Section 4, which assumes $\eps$ to be uniform, to be appropriately regarded as a mean field theory {\it \'{a} la Landau} \cite{Lan}.} Further, noting that the critical point for EMHD turbulence corresponds to the limit $\bar{R}_m$ and $\bar{R}_h \Rightarrow \infty$, the non-zero limiting value of $\eps$, as the critical point is approached appears to validate this view.
-Indeed, one may define the critical exponent $\sigma$\footnote{One of the goals of critical phenomena formulation of the turbulence problem (Nelkin \cite{Nel2}, Yakhot and Orszag \cite{Yak}, Eyink and Goldenfeld \cite{Eyi}, Esser and Grossmann \cite{Ess}, Shivamoggi \cite{Shi}) has been to determine the critical exponents that are intrinsic features of the turbulence dynamics and are not artifacts of the large-scale stirring mechanisms.} (Shivamoggi \cite{Shi}) for this problem by \be\tag{56} \eps \sim \lc
+One may view the energy dissipation rate $\eps$ to be the order parameter {\it \'{a} la} Landau \cite{Lan} for the EMHD turbulence problem because it appears to indicate the degree of broken symmetry and exhibits fluctuations in the presence of spatial intermittency.
+Further, noting that the critical point for EMHD turbulence corresponds to the limit $\bar{R}_m$ and $\bar{R}_h \Rightarrow \infty$, the non-zero limiting value of $\eps$, as the critical point is approached appears to validate this view.\footnote{This perspective therefore allows (Shivamoggi \cite{Shi2}) the Kolmogorov type inertial range theory described in Section 4, which assumes $\eps$ to be uniform, to be appropriately regarded as a mean field theory (MFT) {\it \'{a} la} Landau \cite{Lan}.
+The MFT neglects the spatial fluctuations in the order parameter $\epsilon$ (which become very important near the critical point), and hence does a poor job in describing the behavior of the system near the critical point, as to be expected.
+Thus, the {\it global} statistical scaling invariance assumed by the Kolmogorov type inertial range theory breaks down near the critical point ({\it spontaneous symmetry breaking}), and the scaling invariance may be assumed to be {\it local} in this region ({\it symmetry subgroup invariance}).} Indeed, one may define the critical exponent $\sigma$\footnote{One of the goals of critical phenomena formulation of the turbulence problem (Nelkin \cite{Nel2}, Yakhot and Orszag \cite{Yak}, Eyink and Goldenfeld \cite{Eyi}, Esser and Grossmann \cite{Ess}, Shivamoggi \cite{Shi2}) has been to determine the critical exponents that are intrinsic features of the turbulence dynamics and are not artifacts of the large-scale turbulence generation mechanisms.} (Shivamoggi \cite{Shi2}) for this problem by